rgm/read52/29-jeremy-ashkenas.md

 architecture, musical composition, writing, where with the abstract arts you lose nothing from making a copy, from reproducing a blueprint, reproducing a score or a book, and they need to be reified, they need to be performed, they need to be executed in order to become real.
-So in the same sense that we asked earlier what is a piece of code that never runs, we can also ask, what is a blueprint for a house that is never built, what is a song that has never been played, and what is a book that has never been read?
+In the same sense that we asked earlier what is a piece of code that never runs, we can also ask, what is a blueprint for a house that is never built, what is a song that has never been played, and what is a book that has never been read?

-So, probably the closest cousin among the abstract arts to code is writing, because they're both forms of written expression, you're expressing yourself through text.
+Probably the closest cousin among the abstract arts to code is writing, because they're both forms of written expression, you're expressing yourself through text.
 But Code has this sort of funny property that makes it unlike other types of writing.
 Code has a dual